JBroks/Billie_Eilish_Website/README.md

 ### Acknowledgements

-Navbar and the footer was created using the materials from the Code Institute course.
+Navbar and the footer was created using Bootstrap and instructions from the Code Institute course.

 Code for the background image was obtained from [here](https://css-tricks.com/perfect-full-page-background-image/ "Background").